 They also have to make it clear whether the advice they are providing is independent.

 Where to find a specialist care fees adviser

 Search for an adviser in your area who is qualified to offer independent advice on all the financial products and services you’re interested in, and who specialises in self-financing long-term care.

 You can use The Money Advice Service Retirement Adviser Directory to find a specialist care fees adviser in your area.

 You can also visit the Society of Later Life Advisers (SOLLA) websiteopens in new window.
 SOLLA advisers undertake extra training and professional development before becoming full members.

 If you choose not to use a professional financial adviser, or if you simply want to explore your options before speaking to one, you’ll need to do your own thorough research.

-Beware – if you don’t take financial advice and the product you choose turns out to be unsuitable, you may have fewer grounds for complaint or compensation.
+Beware – if you don’t take financial advice and the product you choose turns out to be unsuitable, you might have fewer grounds for complaint or compensation.